What is Preventive Maintenance?

 - The PM Work Order will inherit the preventive maintenance checklists and tasks, recommended spares change, common tools required (eg. crane) etc. from the parent preventive schedule.

-- Preventive maintenance work order will be assigned to a maintenance technician and get executed and follow the work order life cycle.
+- A preventive maintenance work order will be assigned to a maintenance technician and get executed and follow the work order life cycle.

 - Preventive Maintenance analytics like PM Compliance, PM Effectiveness, Overdue tasks, Task completion percentage, preventive maintenance cost etc. are available for analysis and further actions.